Antony Prince Panengaden

-Antony Prince Panengaden (born 13 March 1976) is an Indian Archbishop of the Syro-Malabar Church who currently serves as the Metropolitan Archbishop of Archeparchy of Shamshabad.
+Antony Panengaden (born 13 March 1976) is an Indian Archbishop of the Syro-Malabar Church who currently serves as the Metropolitan Archbishop of Archeparchy of Shamshabad.

 On 30 August 2024, Raphael Thattil appointed Panengaden to succeed him as the Bishop of Shamshabad.
 In 28 August 2025, with the unanimous decision of the Episcopal synod of the Syro-Malabar Church and the prior consent from Pope Leo XIV, the Major Archbishop Raphael Thattil erected the Ecclesiastical province of Shamshabad, with Shamshabad as its Metropolitan See and appointed Mar Antony Panengaden as its first Metropolitan Archbishop.

 Early life and priestly ministry

 Panengaden was born in Thrissur district of the Archeparchy of Thrissur and after graduation of the school education, joined the religious congregation of the Carmelites of Mary Immaculate, but in a short time left the religious life and was ordained as a priest on 25 April 2007 for the Eparchy of Adilabad, after the subsequent studies and graduation in the Dharmaram Vidya Kshetram (1998–2001), University of Calcutta (2001–2003) and the Ruhalaya Major Seminary in Ujjain, India (2003–2007).

 After his ordination he went abroad to pursue his studies in the Pontifical Urbaniana University in Rome, Italy, with a Doctor of Biblical Studies degree.
 When he returned to India, Panengaden was engaged in the pastoral work as an assistant priest in the Holy Family Cathedral in Adilabad and as a priest in charge for the mission station in Saligao.